jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 "No, keep it.
 It's a gift."
 The mother's mouth, so strained with worry and sleeplessness, moves into broad smile.

 Now her toddler looks at it.
-Together the parent and child have a moment; art giving them true pain relief.
+Together the parent and child have a moment; art giving them some pain relief.

 The moment passes and Mark asks, "What's the matter?
 I have a stomach ache.
 Or I drank too much eggnog."
 Mark says the last part with a cheeky grin.

 "We don't know what's wrong.
 She's feverish, with a pain in her left arm."

 "Does this hurt?"
 Mark presses the toddler's palm.
-Mark gets a "yes" in response.
+Mark gets a "no" in response.
 "Well that's a good sign."

 "Why?" asks the mother.

 "It means her blood is flowing fine.
 I'm a bit of a rascal so I've had lots of stupid injuries.
 Do you know what the best medicine is?..."

-Mark puts his artistic candy cane in his mouth.
-Mark continues "if you tell the nurses candy helps the pain, you can keep it all the time."
-Mark looks at the hand of the sick kid, the mother and her child follow his lead.

-The toddler smiles when she sees the treat.
+Mark smacks his hands together

 "Candy!"
 Mark says to her.
 "Candy is always the best medicine, right?"

+There's a candy cane in the young toddler's hands.

 "Right!" says the kid.

 The mother, toddler, and a stranger, laughing in an ER.
-If places have memories, this will stick around here for a while.

 "Mary" a nurse yells out.
 The mother turns her head, no longer laughing.
 She takes her kid and goes with the nurse.
 Mark says behind.

+"Good luck" says Mark as Mary and Jessica leave the fun kid behind.

+"Can I have a candy cane?" asks a male patient

+"What's wrong with you?" ask Mark?

+"Sprained my ankle." says the patient.

 It sure was nice having a break.
 A laugh, maybe any distraction, might be the best medicine for anyone who's sick.
 And this gorgeous candy cane is doing the trick for Mary's sick kid.
 She's smiling while going towards her fait.

-Marky takes out another candy.
-But he puts it away.
-He's found something more interesting.
-A cane, a real cane.
-And it's decorated in holiday spirit.
-Marky grabs it and uses it, as if he has a limp in his right leg.

-He walks, with a limp, over to a  a middle age man and asks, "How are you feeling tonight?".

-"Sprained my ankle."

-While looking at Mary and Jessica Marky says "If hospitals have memories, I don't think it'll remember that one."
+While looking at Mary and Jessica Marky says to the patient, "You don't need it."

 ---

-Mary sits on a chair.
-Jessica sits on the examination table.
+Mary stands while Jessica sits on the examination table.
 That's something no mother wants to see.
-But Mary is putting on a brave face.
+But Mary is putting on a brave face for her daughter.

+Jessica is seven years old.
+Old enough to understand her situation but still young enough her mother thinks she's still an infant.

-Jessica is wearing a happy one.
-She's holding her candy cane.
+Jessica is hold her candy cane.
 The treat still has the plastic wrapping but that doesn't stop Jessica from pretty much tasting it.
 All her attention is on this treat.
 Yours would be too.

 Mary appreciated the gift more and more.
-The reality is something to be distracted from.
 "Looks good doesn't it Jess." says the mother.
 The kid enthusiastically nods her head.
-Mary thinks to herself "Wow."

 In walks the doctor.